google/closure-templates/documentation/dev/conditional-code-loading.md

 You can use the two features above together, and it is occasionally useful, though it can get confusing quick!
 So do so sparingly.

-When these two features are combined, the algorithm for selecting the deltemplate implementation to all is:
+When these two features are combined, the algorithm for selecting the template to call is:

 1. Use the template with a matching variant and active mod if there is one
 1. Use the template with a matching variant if there is one